Ey Sham

 "Ey Sham" (Hebrew: אי שם, lit.
 "Somewhere") is a song by Israeli singer Ilanit, with lyrics by Ehud Manor and music composed by Nurit Hirsh.
 The song was Israel's debut entry in the Eurovision Song Contest, competing in the 1973 edition, where it achieved 4th place with 97 points.
-At the time, this was the highest placement ever for a debuting country in the contest.
 The song also gained popularity in Israel, reaching high positions on the Hebrew national charts and being recorded in multiple languages.

 Lyrics

 The song is a dramatic ballad, with Ilanit singing about the sudden realization of what she must do with her lover.
 She suggests that they "go now," in the hope that "somewhere / there together we'll find the garden / the garden of love."
 With the lyrics "there / I saw a rainbow... the morning rises in white" and "we fly beyond the clouds... we'll ask for the azure gardens," she alludes to a heavenly garden.
 From the tone of the performance, it appears that this represents a hope for the pair to be themselves without pressure from others.

 Ilanit recorded an English-language version of the song entitled "All Make Believe," an Italian version called "Lei," and a German version entitled "Weit so weit der Regenbogen reicht."